 Not surprisingly, dental implants have greater longevity than bridges or dentures.
 And the technology is only continuing to improve.
-However, keep in mind that the best candidates for dental implants are those in good health.
-For the procedure to work as intended, it is crucial that the jawbone be able to grow around the implant.
+However, remember that the best candidates for dental implants are those in good health.
+For the procedure to work as intended, the jawbone must be able to grow around the implant.
 This process is called osseointegration.
 After it is successfully installed, the implant will function like a normal tooth, providing adequate stimulation to the jawbone and exhibiting typical regeneration.

 4. Proper Care

-In order for an implant to be successful, the patient must have good oral health habits.
-This means brushing and flossing teeth twice per day with a mechanical or interdental toothbrush capable of traversing between teeth with ease.
-It also means visiting the dentist on a regular basis, or every six months.
-This way they can make sure the implant remains in good condition for years to come.
+For an implant to succeed, the patient must have good oral health habits.
+This means brushing and flossing teeth twice per day with a mechanical or interdental toothbrush capable of easily traversing between teeth.
+It also means visiting the dentist regularly or every six months.
+This way, they can ensure the implant remains in good condition for years.
 Proper care also means no chewing on hard foods.
 So say goodbye to the days of hard candy and ice, each of which can cause significant damage to both crowns and normal teeth.

-As mentioned above, the dental implant procedure requires a significant amount of jawbone in order to be successful.
-Unfortunately, those who have had untreated tooth loss or problems with their dentures are likely already experiencing degeneration of the jawbone.
+As mentioned above, the dental implant procedure requires a significant amount of jawbone to succeed.
+Unfortunately, those with untreated tooth loss or problems with their dentures are likely already experiencing jawbone degeneration.
 While not ideal, this does not stop those with jawbone loss from receiving implants.
-In fact, implants can still be installed after a bone graft or sinus lift, depending on where the bone has grown soft.
+Depending on where the bone has grown soft, implants can still be installed after a bone graft or sinus lift.
 A bone graft is required when the jawbone is too thin, while a sinus lift is required when the bone in the upper jaw or sinuses is too close to the jaw itself.

 6. Prepare for the Cost

-Unfortunately more and more insurance companies refuse to cover the costs of a dental implant, rendering the overall cost of the procedure much more expensive.
+Unfortunately, more and more insurance companies refuse to cover the costs of a dental implant, rendering the overall procedure much more expensive.
 How expensive?
-Implants can cost anywhere between $1000 and $2000 per tooth, and that doesn’t include the cost of the crown.
+Implants can cost anywhere between $1000 and $2000 per tooth, which doesn’t include the crown cost.
 However, don’t let cost be a deterrent.
 Few things are as socially and functionally important as a healthy smile, and there are still plenty of options in terms of financial assistance.

-Those with unanswered questions about implants should consult their dentist prior to making any commitments to the procedure.
-That way any potential problems can be identified and dealt with prior to the installation.
+Those with unanswered questions about implants should consult their dentist before committing to the procedure.
+That way, any potential problems can be identified and dealt with before the installation.